-Both the ADRC and the MMA perform functions of the waiver under the authority of the Medicaid Agency through Interagency Agreement and/or Contract.
+Both Area Agencies on Aging and the medical management agency perform functions of the waiver under the authority of the Medicaid Agency through Interagency Agreement and/or Contract.
 Those agreements outline the roles, standards and operating expectations under the assurances.